 - Project management tools

-Marketing assistants become proficient in your various analytics platforms, learning to extract meaningful insights and present them in clear, actionable formats.
-They often create standardized reporting templates that save time and ensure consistency across different campaigns and time periods.
+Marketing assistants become proficient with your analytics platforms, learning to extract meaningful insights and present them in clear, actionable formats.
+They often use (or create) standardized reporting templates that save time and ensure consistency across campaigns.

-If you use automation in your data analytics tools, your assistants can act as the robot’s backup support.
-They’ll clean data, identify outliers, confirm accuracy, do testing, and keep your reporting accurate and running efficiently.
+If you use automation in your data analytics tools, your assistants can serve as the robot’s backup support.
+They’ll clean data, identify outliers, confirm accuracy, conduct testing, and keep your reporting accurate and running efficiently.

 5. Marketing Project Management